Solito: A Memoir: Reception

 The Kirkus wrote in a review "The harrowing journey of a 9-year-old Salvadoran boy through Guatemala and Mexico to rejoin his parents in the U.S." The review praises Solito for its engaging, fiction-like quality, describing it as a "page-turner narrative".
 Zamora is stated to create fully realized depictions of his fellow travelers, while making the overall memoir easily accessible and vibrant.

 The Los Angeles Times wrote in a review "In his new memoir, “Solito,” Zamora recounts his days crossing the scorching Sonoran Desert, getting detained by Border Patrol agents, meeting strangers along the way who protected him."
 In the interview, Zamora told that his therapist played an important role in writing the memoir: "I would have therapy in the morning, then I would try to write because it would unlock a memory."
 Dreams were another source of recollected details for Zamora.

 The Washington Post wrote in a review "This memoir, “Solito,” which means “alone” in Spanish, recounts in gripping and graphic detail his boyhood travels to Gringolandia, that mythic land of big dreams and Big Macs."
 The article highlights imagery present in the novel, including smells and tastes that add to reader's experience.
 A book serves as a reminder of "how immigrants like Javier Zamora enrich our culture".
 Zamora's writing is praised for being economic and eloquent.
 The article criticizes Solito for excessively long narration and abundance of untranslated Spanish phrases.

 The New York Times author Karla Villavicencio acclaimed Solito for being a beautiful and important work, calling Javier Zamora someone who “writes like someone who cannot afford to forget”.
 Villavicencio states that the topic of migration, often reused by novelists and reporters, feels fresh in Zamora's writing thanks to child's perspective.
 She also highlights the limitation of such perspective, mainly lack of understanding of adult actions by the narrator.
 The article describes Javier Zamora's transition from poetry to prose as "a gamble that clearly pays off".

+It was the September 2022 Today Show Read with Jenna book club pick.

 Solito was compared to Gulwali Passarlay’s The Lightless Sky by The Big Issue due to similar themes of child refugee and migrant experience.
 The article highlights Solito's unexpected humor and lively dialogues throughout the memoir, as opposed to expected "self-pity and didacticism" characteristic for migrant writing.
 Solito's main character, Javier, is named "a delightful companion" and someone who the reader can easily empathize with.

 An article published by University of Montevallo by Leonor Vázquez Gonzáles, states that Javier Zamora's novel represents a new phase in the literature of migration, showing an internal perspective through the eyes of a child.
 The memoir is a testament to hope, illustrating unique solidarity in the face of adversity.
 It highlights the role of the power of unity and claims that the memoir has the potential to raise global awareness about traumatic experiences such as that of Javier Zamora.